 THE HANDBAG PROJECT

-One of her initiatives is the Handbag Project.
+One of our initiatives is the Handbag Project.
 New or used handbags are donated, containing items that can assist a rape victim during the initial reporting process at the police station.
-These are items such as a facecloth, soap, deodorant spray and new underwear, etc. Typically, any item of clothing with forensic evidence on it must be taken from the rape victim at a time when she or he already feels so vulnerable.
+These are items such as a facecloth, soap and new underwear, etc. Typically, any item of clothing with forensic evidence on it must be taken from the rape victim at a time when she or he already feels so vulnerable.
 She or he must then undergo a physical examination before being allowed to shower.
 A handbag with these ‘comfort’ items in it can go a long way in helping the victim feel a little better.
 The most important item in the bag however, is a letter with a few words of encouragement to restore some hope to the victim during this traumatic time.
 Jes said it can be a few words or an essay but ideally something from your heart to theirs.
 For example:

 “No matter what has happened you are special, and please don’t let anyone take that away from you.
 You can, and will, get through this.
 There are so many people who really care and will help you gain your strength.
 This gift is given to you with love from Louise”.